What do we talk about most after the Super bowl?

 Why is this so?

 Advertising (no matter how great it is) goes one way reaching out to people.
 It’s interruptive, it is general to all viewers.
-Even if it gets widely talked about, if it’s irrelevant to the viewer, it doesn’t turn into sales.
+Even if it gets widely talked about, if it’s irrelevant to the viewer, it doesn’t turn into sales, take a look at these ad personalization stories for example.
 By it’s very nature, it’s a company driven ‘Look at me!’ strategy that tries to get attention but doesn’t materially involve the viewer.

 The customer experience, however, is where the customer dictates the relationship.
 Customer loyalty is earned based on what the customer wants.
 Forrester Research talks about the 3 levels of the customer experience: